Sinigang: Ingredients

-Sinigang is most often associated with tamarind in modern times, but it originally referred to any meat or seafood cooked in a sour and acidic broth, similar to but differentiated from paksiw (which uses vinegar).
+Sinigang is most often associated with tamarind in modern times, but it originally referred to any meat or seafood cooked in a sour and acidic broth, similar to but differentiated from paksíw (which uses vinegar).
 Other variations of the dish derive their sourness from native ingredients.
-These souring agents include unripe mangoes, rice vinegar, butterfly tree leaves (alibangbang), citruses (including the native calamansi and biasong), santol, bilimbi (kamias or iba), gooseberry tree fruits (karmay), binukaw fruits (also batuan), and libas fruits, among others.
+These souring agents include unripe mangoes, rice vinegar, butterfly tree leaves (alibangbáng), citruses (including the native calamansi and biyasong), santól, bilimbi (kamiás or ibà), gooseberry tree fruits (karmay), binukaw fruits (also batuan), and libas fruits, among others.
 Guava, introduced to the Philippines via the Manila galleons, is also used.
-Seasoning powder or bouillon cubes with a tamarind base are commercial alternatives to using natural fruits.
+Soup powder or bouillon cubes with a tamarind base are commercial alternatives to using natural fruits.

 Sinigang typically uses meat or seafood (e.g., fish, pork, beef, shrimp, or chicken) stewed with tamarind, tomatoes, garlic, and onions.
 Other vegetables commonly used in the making of sinigang include okra, taro corms (gabi, which serves as a starchy broth thickener), white radish (labanós), water spinach (kangkóng), yardlong beans (sitaw) and eggplant (talóng).
-Most Filipinos like to cook sinigang with long green peppers (siling haba) to enhance the taste and add a little spice to the dish.
+Most Filipinos like to cook sinigang with long green peppers (siling habâ) to enhance the taste and add a little spice to the dish.
 Another variation includes adding locally made miso.